 - Talk to your vet first.
 Bladder stones, urinary tract diseases, and crystals in the urine are all reasons your cat might start avoiding the litter box.
 To rule these and other health issues out, be sure to have your cat checked by your veterinarian.

 - Have at least one litter box per cat.
-If your kitty has to stand in line before she can relieve herself, she may decide to take her bathroom break elsewhere.
+If your kitty has to stand in line before they can relieve themselves, they may decide to take their bathroom break elsewhere.
 Try test-driving a few kinds of litter and litter boxes.
 Some cats prefer covered boxes, some don't, and some cats prefer one litter over another.

 - Always keep the litter box clean -- even clumping litter has to be changed regularly.
 A rule of thumb: Clean the box at least once daily, twice if there's more than one cat in the house.

 Scratching.
-It may seem like kitty is scratching your couch and curtains to annoy you, but she's really doing it to work off energy, to play, to mark her territory, even to get rid of frayed bits of claw.
+It may seem like kitty is scratching your couch and curtains to annoy you, but they are really doing it to work off energy, to play, to mark their territory, even to get rid of frayed bits of claw.
 Good news: "Scratching is easy to prevent," Case tells WebMD.
-So you don't have to settle for raggedy furniture or stop kitty from expressing her natural behavior.
+So you don't have to settle for raggedy furniture or stop kitty from expressing their natural behavior.
 To prevent scratching damage:

 - Buy one or more scratching posts for your cat, then dab a bit of catnip on the posts to entice your feline friend to use them.